 Rise of Science

 As the Church's influence diminished, science and learning became increasingly important.
 Musicians began applying scholarly inquiry to the techniques and materials of music.
 This systematic approach to music was reflected in the many books on music technique, composition and theory.
-Hence, there is a considerable amount of information about the theory and practice of Baroque music.
-Studies of music treatises and manuscripts by musicologists has led to highly accurate performances of Baroque music using replica instruments and period technique.
+Hence, there is considerable information about the theory and practice of Baroque music.
+Studies of music treatises and manuscripts by musicologists has led to accurate performances of Baroque music using replica instruments and period technique.